CyberTechSea/PhyloSuite/README.md

 If you use PhyloSuite in published work, please cite:

-> [Your name] (2026).
+> Francesco Paolo Patti (2026).
 PhyloSuite: an integrated phylogenetic analysis pipeline.
-GitHub: https://github.com/YOUR_USERNAME/PhyloSuite
+GitHub: https://github.com/YOUR_USERNAME/PhyloSuite (https://github.com/CyberTechSea/PhyloSuite)

 And the underlying tools you used: